 Turbo Charger: Controls

 Turbocharger performance has improved with the use of computer controls.
-The computer module is monitoring boost pressure, throttle angle, air flow and more.
+The computer module monitors boost pressure, throttle angle, airflow, and more.

-Early model turbochargers suffered from turbo lag and hesitation.
-Today's computer controlled turbochargers have increased performance, especially during initial acceleration.
+Early model turbochargers experienced turbo lag and hesitation.
+Today's computer-controlled turbochargers have increased performance, especially during initial acceleration.
 This hesitation is the time delay between the change in throttle angle (TPS) and the power output of the engine.
-Manufacturer's can install a small turbocharged engine in their vehicles providing extra power and still saving on engine weight and size.
+Manufacturers can install a small turbocharged engine in their vehicles, providing extra power and still saving on engine weight and size.